muelletm/kalender3/README.md

  * `door_17.jpg`
  * `audio_05_a_christmas_song.ogg`

-The `door` resource will be used to represent the doors of each day.
+The `door` resources will be used to represent the doors of each day.
 Images and audio files are the hidden suprises.

+To function the app needs a door for each day from 1 to 24 and at least one image or audio file.